CalyxOS/calyxos.org/pages/get/cli-install/index.md

 1. Make sure you have the correct CalyxOS image for your device
-2. Download the flasher for the Operating System you're using from the links above
+2. Download the flasher for the Operating System you're using from the links above 2a.
+For windows, you also need to download and install Google's USB driver from https://developer.android.com/studio/run/win-usb
+  Simply download the driver and then right click and click Install.
 3. Place the flasher as well as the CalyxOS image into the same folder.
 4. Double-click the flasher to run it, and follow the steps show on your screen.